phorton1/Arduino-libraries-myIOT/docs/readme.md

 Secondly, if you want, with a compile flag, you can also control it over Wifi using **Telnet**, with a program like Putty or any other common Telnet Client.

-Thirdly, each *myIOT device* presents its own **Web User Interface** (Webpage), that you can access over Wifi, via a Web Browser, without the need for any other third party programs or applications.
+Thirdly, each *myIOT device* is an **SSDP** (Services and Search Discovery Protocol) compatible device, so that it can be "found" on your home wifi network, and which presents its own **Web User Interface** (Webpage), that you can access it over Wifi, via a Web Browser, without the need for any other third party programs orapplications.

 Finally, these devices can support **[MQTT](https://en.wikipedia.org/wiki/MQTT)** so they can be integrated into existing IOT frameworks like HomeAssistant, or Mosquito and NodeRed,